Weilei424/load-balancer/README.md

 Implemented:
 - leader election with randomized election timeouts
 - heartbeat-based liveness detection
-- minimal log replication with majority commit
+- log replication with majority commit and batched AppendEntries (up to 64 entries/RPC)
+- log snapshot and compaction with InstallSnapshot RPC for lagging followers
-- persistence of term, vote, and log
+- persistence of term, vote, log, commit index, and snapshot
 - backend health checks
 - local demo and chaos workflows

-Not implemented in v1:
+Not implemented:
-- snapshots / log compaction
 - dynamic membership / joint consensus
 - TLS or auth
 - production packaging or orchestration